-Where should I keep this recovery seed?
+Now, you may ask, where should I keep this recovery seed?

 Tip: Store your Bitcoin recovery phrase offline.

-Best Tips For Storing Your Bitcoin Recovery Seed Safely
+Best Tips for Storing Your Bitcoin Recovery Seed Safely

 Here are a few important things that you should do:

 - Create more than 1 copy of your recovery phrase and keep them all in different (but hidden) places.
-In the case of a natural disaster (fire, flood, etc.), you will still have access to your other copies.
+In case of a natural disaster (fire, flood, etc.), you will still have access to your other copies.

 - Don’t take a screenshot or mobile photo of your recovery phrase because someone can simply hack into your computer/mobile and copy it.

-- Memorize the recovery phrase using the mnemonic pegging technique.
-(See brain wallet.)
+- Memorize the recovery phrase using the mnemonic pegging technique (See brain wallet).

 If you don’t understand what I’m saying in this post, ask someone who does before you do anything.
 Follow this advice at your own risk.
 Ultimately, you are the only one responsible for your Bitcoin holdings.

 That said, I hope these insights will help you secure your cryptos for ages!